MatthewNeufeld/Wordle-Clone/README.md

 - How to write multi-file programs
 - Deepened my understanding of object oriented programming
 - How to alphabetize words into a dictionary text file
-- The original version of Wordle can be boring when my hint feature makes it virtually impossible to lose the game
+- The original version of Wordle can be boring when my hint feature makes it virtually impossible to lose